The Day of the Jackal (film): Critical response

 Gannett news service critic Bernard Drew had both compliments and criticisms: "This is not a bad movie, it races by and entertains, after a fashion.
 It simply is not as good as it should have been.
 One wonders what Hitchcock or Costa-Gavras would have done with it.
 They would have cast it differently, cut down on the elaborate detailing, so much of which comes down to nothing, and the huge dramatis personae, and possibly might have made a better movie—more humorous, passionate, and credible—and then again, quite possibly not."

-The Japanese filmmaker Akira Kurosawa named The Day of the Jackal as one of his 100 favourite films.
+A list of the 100 favorite movies of Japanese filmmaker Akira Kurosawa included The Day of the Jackal.

 Box office

 The movie grossed $16,056,255 at the box office, earning North American rentals of $8,525,000.
 Zinnemann was pleasantly surprised by the commercial results, telling an interviewer in 1993: "The idea that excited me was to make a suspense film where everybody knew the end - that de Gaulle was not killed.
 In spite of knowing the end, would the audience sit still?
 And it turned out that they did, just as the readers of the book did."

+John Woolf later made another film from a Forsyth novel, The Odessa File.